romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 ## Continuous Delivery vs Continuous Deployment

-Once the extended Continuous Integration is set, the last stage is to automate the deployment to production.
+Once the extended Continuous Integration is set, the last stage is to automate deployment to production.
 Here is where the Continuous Delivery & Continuous Deployment approaches differ.

 <a href="/images/continuous_delivery_vs_deployment.png"><img src="/images/continuous_delivery_vs_deployment.png" alt="Diagram showing usual stages of Continuous Integration and the differences between Continuous Delivery and Continuous Deployment" /></a>